tiltec/a-systemic-consensus-manual/bookBucket.md

 implement (v.)
 Look up implement at Dictionary.com
     "to complete, perform, carry into effect," 1707, originally chiefly in Scottish English, where the noun was a legal term meaning "fulfillment," from implement (n.).
 It spawned implementation, which is first recorded 1913.
 Related: Implemented; implementing.

+sense (n.)
+Look up sense at Dictionary.com
+    c.
+1400, "faculty of perception," also "meaning, import, interpretation" (especially of Holy Scripture), from Old French sens "one of the five senses; meaning; wit, understanding" (12c.) and directly from Latin sensus "perception, feeling, undertaking, meaning," from sentire "perceive, feel, know," probably a figurative use of a literally meaning "to find one's way," or "to go mentally," from PIE root *sent- "to go" (source also of Old High German sinnan "to go, travel, strive after, have in mind, perceive," German Sinn "sense, mind," Old English sið "way, journey," Old Irish set, Welsh hynt "way").
+Application to any one of the external or outward senses (touch, sight, hearing, etc.) in English first recorded 1520s.

+        A certain negro tribe has a special word for "see;" but only one general word for "hear," "touch," "smell," and "taste."
+It matters little through which sense I realize that in the dark I have blundered into a pig-sty.
+In French "sentir" means to smell, to touch, and to feel, all together.
+[Erich M. von Hornbostel, "Die Einheit der Sinne" ("The Unity of the Senses"), 1927]

+    Meaning "that which is wise" is from c.
+1600.
+Meaning "capacity for perception and appreciation" is from c.
+1600 (as in sense of humor, attested by 1783, sense of shame, 1640s).

+coordination (n.)
+Look up coordination at Dictionary.com
+    also co-ordination, c.
+1600, "orderly combination," from French coordination (14c.) or directly from Late Latin coordinationem (nominative coordinatio), noun of action from past participle stem of Latin coordinare "to set in order, arrange," from com- "together" (see com-) + ordinatio "arrangement," from ordo "order" (see order (n.)).
+Meaning "action of setting in order" is from 1640s; that of "harmonious adjustment or action," especially of muscles and bodily movements, is from 1855

+cooperation (n.)
+Look up cooperation at Dictionary.com
+    late 15c., from Middle French coopération, or directly from Late Latin cooperationem (nominative cooperatio) "a working together," noun of action from past participle stem of cooperari "to work together," from com- "with" (see com-) + operari "to work" (see operation).

 ----